Advanced Learning Center (ALC)

 - Fax: 801- 489-2829

 - For information inquiries: info-ALC@nebo.edu

 For all other inquiries: Please call the school between 8:00 am - 5:00 pm

 The ALC serves high school-aged students in grades 10-12, offering a wide variety of advanced learning opportunities.
 You can start preparing for ALC courses in 9th grade.
 Most of the ALC courses are either concurrent enrollment or distance education classes through UVU.
 Please visit with your school counselor for more information about ALC and college level classes.

 What is the difference between AP & Concurrent Enrollment classes?

-Advanced Placement courses or "AP" as they are referred to on school schedules are classes that offer college credit if an Exam is passed at the end of school year.
-The exam costs $85 and can only be taken once.
+Advanced Placement courses, commonly known as "AP" courses, are classes that offer college credit if the AP Exam is passed at the end of school year.
+The exam costs $94.

 Concurrent Enrollment courses are taught "concurrently" at the high school and college level by high school instructors.
 The college has to approve the instructor and the course.
 Credit is earned by passing the course.
 There is a fee of $5 per semester credit hour taken that is paid to the university.

-Distance Learning courses or Live Interactive courses are classes that involve live, two-way video conferencing with the UVU campus ALC.
+Distance Learning courses, also known as Live Interactive courses, are classes that involve live, two-way video conferencing with the UVU campus ALC.
 The class is taught by a UVU professor.
 Credit is earned as a Concurrent Enrollment class.

 **DFJHS offers AP Geography, which covers the history requirement for 9th grade.
 If students would like to sign up for the AP class, they need to fill out the application and turn it in before the due date.
 These applications are available in February from the history teachers.